faisal2t7/moc-ai-dashboard/README.md

 # Military MOC AI Dashboard
+import streamlit as st
+st.info("✅ App has started running...")

 📊 An intelligent dashboard built with Streamlit to manage and track Military MOC (Modules of Competency) performance, training hours, and promotion readiness.